-- scientific research to help develop sound judgment in social networking; - 3.
-To investigate the ways in which social institutions can be improved and how positive social change can be initiated; - 4.
-To prepare students to meet the requirements of graduate and professional schools: - 5.
+- 4. To prepare students to meet the requirements of graduate and professional schools; - 5.
 To provide those students who are interested in secondary teaching certification with the necessary subject matter preparation; and - 6.
 To aid students in preparing for increasing professional opportunities in a society which is rapidly changing.